By Carolanne Chavanne, CFP®

 But life insurance is an important part of any financial and protection strategy.
 For National Life Insurance Awareness Month, we wanted to share some helpful information about life insurance, including what it is, its different types, and how it can help protect your family in case something happens.

 What is Life Insurance?

 According to Life Happens, a nonprofit dedicated to giving users unbiased insurance information, life insurance is an insurance policy that provides cash to your family or loved ones after your death.
-This "death benefit" helps replace your income and supports your loved ones also in non-monetary ways.
+This "death benefit" helps replace your income and supports your loved ones in the event of your passing.
 Your family can use this payment for funeral expenses, mortgage payments, college tuition, and other bills.1

 There are two main types of life insurance: term life insurance and permanent life insurance.
 Let’s look at the differences.